-One thing I particularly like about my sister’s cooking is that she always takes the extra step because according to her, that’s what makes food extra special.
+One thing I particularly like about my sister’s cooking is that she always takes the extra step because for her, that’s what makes food extra special.
 And I do agree with that, because I’ve witnessed and proved it.
 She has turned all my basic recipes into something a little bit more elevated.
 Her own flair, if you will.

 Moreover, I am always amazed at how she’s able to turn simple ingredients and everyday staples/poor man’s food into gourmet-like dishes, especially when we’re on those last dimes before payday.